Jomasadijo/COMP4610-COMP8610-2024-S1/README.md

 This project demonstrates the implementation of physical simulations using C++ and modern libraries.
 By following the tasks, you can progressively build a comprehensive simulation framework capable of handling complex interactions in a realistic manner.

----

-This README provides an overview, setup instructions, and detailed descriptions for each task in your project.
-By following these steps, you should be able to configure and run your simulations successfully.